dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2758: Skills development prepares children for future challenges.
+### T2758: Focusing on these skills and values helps children become successful and happy adults.

 |Support|
 |---|